Opening Date

 How to Get Started

-- 1Set the opening window and the kind of event.
+- 1Set the opening window, event type, and marketing rhythm.

-- 2Filter for days suitable to open and trade.
+- 2Filter for days suitable to open, trade, receive wealth, or sign.

-- 3Steer clear of days that clash with the owner or core team.
+- 3Avoid days clashing with the owner, legal representative, or core team.

-- 4Pick an hour that fits both the ceremony and the crowd.
+- 4Choose an hour that fits the ceremony and customer flow.

 Common Mistakes